The 14 Best Aero Helmets for Road Cycling (Save Precious Watts) [2023]

 Specialized Evade 3 (also available at jensonusa.com and performancebike.com) is the best aero road cycling helmet.
 It’s as fast as previous models but has better ventilation to keep your head cool in hot weather.
 Plus, it’s equipped with MIPS to reduce the strain of impacts.

-And finally, Kask Utopia (also available at competitivecyclist.com) is the best-ventilated aero road bike helmet.
-It’s also lightweight, weighing only 0.57lb (260g) in M size, making it incredibly comfortable to wear.
-Thanks to Kask’s Octo Fit technology, it provides a perfect fit.
-While it may not be the most aero helmet on the market, it’s likely the most versatile.
+And finally, Trek Ballista is the best-ventilated aero road bike helmet.
+It’s also lightweight, weighing only 275g in M size, making it incredibly comfortable to wear.
+It’s one of the latest aero helmets introduced to the market, so I assume it will also be well-aero-optimized.

 How to Choose an Aero Helmet?